 Moroccan tagines are so good for you.
 Slow-cooked, hence easy to digest.
 Most of them contain garlic (antifungal properties), onions, turmeric, and ginger (powerful anti-inflammatories).
 They are PALEO, DAIRY-FREE, GRAIN-FREE, and GLUTEN-FREE.
 In Morocco, people have them with bread and I do have them either on their own, with my paleo bread, roasted sweet potatoes, konjac rice, or a side salad/avocado.
 My children and friends absolutely love this with Persian rice, click here for the rice recipe.

 This chicken tagine takes to make an hour including prep and cooking.
-It has a massive wow factor and is PACKED with flavours.
+It has a massive wow-factor and is PACKED with flavors.
 My kids absolutely love it and it keeps so well for up to 3 days in the fridge.
 If you don’t like olives, skip them, they are optional.

 Note that this delicious recipe is 100% compliant with the 6-week plan!

 1 teaspoon of ground ginger

 3 tablespoons of green olives

 Per serving (without the skin)